dao42/rails-template/README.md

     `$ brew install postgresql`

-    Initalize a user with username: `postgres` and password: `postgres`
+    Ensure you have already initalize a user with username: `postgres` and password: `postgres`( e.g. `$ createdb -d postgres` )

-* rails5
+* rails 5

     `$ brew install rbenv`

     `$ rbenv install 2.2.3`

+    `$ gem sources --add https://gems.ruby-china.org/ --remove https://rubygems.org/`

     `$ gem install rails --pre`

+    `$ rails -v` ( output should be rails5.x )

+Then,

-Add `gems.ruby-china.org` to your bundle mirrors(optional)
+1. Add `gems.ruby-china.org` to your bundle mirrors(optional)

 `$ bundle config mirror.https://rubygems.org https://gems.ruby-china.org`

-Create your rails app with applying rails template
+2. Creating your rails app applying rails template

 `$ rails new myapp -m https://raw.github.com/80percent/rails-template/master/composer.rb`

 ## What we do

-`rails-template` apply lots of good components for you to let us develop our products damn quickly.
+`rails-template` apply lots of good components for you to make development damn quick.

-First, we use `Ruby on Rails 5`, `ActionCable` and `Turbolinks` features are opened by default.
+1. we use `Ruby on Rails 5`, `ActionCable` and `Turbolinks` features are opened by default.

-`Bootstrap3` and `font-awesome` are integrated to make your products UI easily, it aslo has some example pages for you to quickly start.
+2. `Bootstrap3` and `font-awesome` are integrated to make your products UI easily, it aslo has some example pages for you to quickly start.

-`carriewave` and `carriewave-upyun` are integrated.
+3. `carriewave` and `carriewave-upyun` are integrated.

-`mina` and its plugins are the best & simplest deployment tools in the world for rails app.
+4. `mina` and its plugins are the best & simplest deployment tools in the world for rails app.

+5. `slim`, `rspec`, `high_voltage` and so on.

-Other gems we gave that you should see seriously.
+Other gems integrated in rails-template are worth learning seriously.

 ## Integrated mainly technology stack